Notes on the Factorisation of the Hilbert Space for Two-Sided Black Holes in Higher Dimensions: From factorisation to ER=EPR

 Finally, using the microscopic ensemble partition function we may obtain

-Therefore, when $d$ is much greater than $e^S$, the dominant part of the norm $\bra{\Psi}\ket{\Psi}$ comes from the connected part (wormhole saddle), which can be understood as the quantum state having a high probability of corresponding to a connected geometry.
-Actually, one can calculate that when \( d \gg e^S \), the entanglement entropy between two single-sided black holes reaches its maximum value, which is the single-sided black hole entropy \( S \) \cite{Anderson:2020vwi}.
-Therefore, we can conclude that the connected spacetime geometry emerges from the maximally entangled state.
+When \( d \gg e^S \), the dominant contribution to the norm \( \bra{\Psi}\ket{\Psi} \) arises from the connected part \( Z_2 \) (wormhole saddle).
+This can be interpreted as the quantum state having a high probability of corresponding to a connected Lorentzian two-sided black hole (after analytic continuation).
+Conversely, when \( e^S \gg d \), the dominant contribution comes from the square of the disconnected saddle $Z_1$, whose Lorentzian counterpart corresponds to two disconnected single-sided black holes.
+Meanwhile, one can use the replica trick to calculate that when \( d \gg e^S \), the entanglement entropy between two black holes reaches its maximum value, which is equal to the \( S \).
+In contrast, if \( e^S \gg d \), the entanglement entropy is \( \ln(d) \).

+Thus, we conclude that classical connected spacetime geometry emerges when two single-sided black holes are maximally entangled.\footnote{However, our discussion does not address the question of whether the geometry of a typical state is necessarily smooth \cite{Marolf:2013dba}.} Conversely, as the state becomes disentangled, it transitions into two disconnected single-sided black holes.
 In our current setup, we have only considered the left side and right side Hilbert space coming from the same set of thin shell states (basis).
 It implies that the connected geometry solution can be observed only from some special entangled states.
 On the other hand, how we choose the basis should not affect the state construction, but we did not find a good way to let the two-sided Lorentzian black hole emerge at the level of saddle point solution for general entangled states and general basis, perhaps we need some methods to go beyond the saddle point approximation.
 This is an interesting problem worth exploring.
 It would be also interesting to consider the entanglement between two single-sided black holes with different ADM masses and explore how a two-sided black hole geometry emerges between them.